DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2025-02-12-user-needs-and-user-tasks.md

 {{ appUserNeed({
   description: "As an ITT placement school, we need teachers to sign up to become mentors,
-so that our trainee teachers are supported throughout their placements in becoming successful teachers.”
+so that our trainee teachers are supported throughout their placements in becoming successful teachers."
 }) }}

 {{ appUserNeed({
-  description: "As an ITT placement school, we need support with mentoring, so that we can reduce the burden becoming a mentor has on our teachers and lesson time.”
+  description: "As an ITT placement school, we need support with mentoring, so that we can reduce the burden becoming a mentor has on our teachers and lesson time."
 }) }}

 {{ appUserNeed({
-  description: "As an ITT placement school, we need support with mentoring, so that our teachers find becoming a mentor beneficial rather than a burden.”
+  description: "As an ITT placement school, we need support with mentoring, so that our teachers find becoming a mentor beneficial rather than a burden."
 }) }}

 {{ appUserNeed({